-Sunday is fast approaching and it’s the first huge event of 2019 as the Masters draw commences at the Alexandra Palace.
+Sunday is fast approaching and it’s the first huge event of 2019 as the Masters commences at the Alexandra Palace.

 Sixteen of the best players in the world will assemble in London for the most prestigious invitational on the snooker calendar.